Skip to main content

 Many people who think they hate thongs are actually just wearing the wrong size.
 An ill-fitting thong can dig, cut, shift, and generally make your day miserable.
 A properly fitted one should feel secure without any pinching.

 The waistband should lie flat against your hips without rolling or creating deep indents in your skin.
+Choosing a thong with a thicker waistband can provide more support and help prevent rolling or shifting, offering a more secure and comfortable fit.
 If you take off your thong after a few hours and see red lines or marks where the waistband sat, it’s too tight.
 The waistband should stay in place through normal movement without you needing to adjust it constantly.

 2. Fabric: Why Material Makes or Breaks Comfort